Developmint/cipher-collection/docs/ciphers/morse.md

 There are **two options** when disabling errors:

 ```
-import { encode } from 'cipher-collection/morse'
+import { morse } from 'cipher-collection'

 const preserveOptions = {
   separator: '',